warrant-dev/warrant/README.md

 Contributions from the community are welcome!
 Just be sure to follow some ground rules:

-- Never submit a PR without an issue.
+- Never submit a PR without an associated issue.
 - Issues should mention whether the issue is a bug or a feature.
 - Issues reporting a bug should describe (1) steps to reproduce the bug, (2) what the current behavior is, and (3) what the expected behavior should be.
 - Issues requesting a feature should (1) provide a description of the feature and (2) explain the intended use case for the feature.